 Length of program: Field trip: 120 minutes + Lunch and Commute time

-Program Type: Guided field trip with accompanying pre-visit lesson sent ahead of trip.
+Program Type: Guided field trip with accompanying pre-visit lesson sent ahead of the trip.

 Capacity: Up to 120 students